abelson-lab/smMIP-tools/README.md

 ___
 **SSCS.total.depth** : Number of single strand consensus reads covering the genomic position
 ___
 **SSCS.family.size** : The number of reads that were used to assably each consensus sequence.
 The seperators D,S, and R represent dna strand, smMIP and replicate respectively.
 For example, 24,63:D:24,63:S:1:D:1:R:36:D:36:S:1:D:1 indicates that the allele was detected with consensus reads in both the replicates (...:R:...)
 In each replicate consensus reads derived from for one of two overlapping smMIPs (...:S:...).
 Moreover, consensus reads derived from both Read1 and Read2 in each smMIP (...:D:...).
-Failure to detect an allele with consensus reads in any of the options reduce the chance that the mutation is authentic
+Failure to detect an allele with consensus reads in any of the options reduce the chance that the mutation is authentic.
 ___
 **SSCS.in.family.non.ref.vaf** : The presentage of raw reads supporting the alternative allele for each family reported in SSCS.family.size.
+Detecting an allele with only low SSCS.in.family.non.ref.vafs reduce the chance that the mutation is real.
+Moreover, if the sum of SSCS.family.size multiplied by  SSCS.in.family.non.ref.vaf is much lower than the non.ref.counts value it indicates that many reads failed to generate consensus, also reducing the chance that the mutation is authentic
 ___